 If colleges financed students’ attendance, they’d be directly impacted by the ability of their students – whether they graduate or not – to repay their loans.

-What better way to improve both the quality of education and how schools prepare students for the workplace than to tie the education facility’s repayment of the money it’s owed by students (and thus, its future) to the earnings potential of its students?
+What better way to improve both the quality of education and how schools prepare students for the workplace than to tie the education facility’s repayment of the money it’s owed by its students (and thus, its future) to the earnings potential of its students?

 There just isn’t any better way.

-Ultimately, positive repayment histories would enhance issuers’ credit ratings and lower the cost of capital they raise to lend to their students.
+Ultimately, positive repayment histories would enhance issuers’ (colleges) credit ratings and lower the cost of capital they raise to lend to their students.